NansPellicari/UE4-TPL-CppWithTestEnv/CONTRIBUTING.md

 -   Make sure `npm run test` (in `TestsReports` folder) passes.

+-   If you modify or add `*.bat` files, please use [BatCodeCheck.exe](https://www.robvanderwoude.com/battech_batcodecheck.php) to validate it.
+    (but it is in beta and it has some issues, just use it as a guidelines helper)

 -   If adding new feature:

     -   Add accompanying test case.